christophercrary/conference-eurogp-2023/README.md

 are *not* included when profiling——only mechanisms for calculating "fitness."

-This repository was originally created for the paper "Work-in-Progress: Toward a Robust, Reconfigurable Hardware Accelerator for Tree-Based Genetic Programming," by Crary et al., which compared the evaluation performance of an initial FPGA-based GP hardware accelerator with that of the GP software tools *DEAP* (version 1.3), *TensorGP* (Git revision d75fb6), and *Operon* (Git revision 9e7ee4).
+This repository was created for the EuroGP 2023 conference paper "Using FPGA Devices to Accelerate Tree-Based Genetic Programming: A Preliminary Exploration with Recent Technologies," by Crary et al., which compared the evaluation performance of an initial FPGA-based GP hardware accelerator with that of the GP software tools *DEAP* (version 1.3), *TensorGP* (Git revision 09e6d0), and *Operon* (Git revision 9e7ee4).

 ## Included Tools